kasselTrankos/funcpine/README.md

 The json loaded is in /demo/file.json, and you can change content for any other json code.

-Ther is a button at right of header thats load a local file of your machime, and a checkbox thart if you check, changes to a input text.
+There is a *button* at right of header thats load a local file of your machime, and a checkbox thart if you check, changes to a input text.
 And in this text type the url to load json ( be aware of where url is a ral json, there is no validation of content).